 Why was a new foundation created?

 When Kaiser Permanente acquired Group Health Cooperative, a 501(c)(4) foundation was created from the proceeds to carry on Group Health’s legacy of social impact.
-This 501(c)(4) foundation and the 501(c)(3) foundation established in 1983 are united under the Group Health Foundation brand and committed to improving health in Washington State.
+This 501(c)(4) foundation and the 501(c)(3) foundation (that was established in 1983) are united under the Group Health Foundation brand and committed to improving health in Washington State.